 So I waited.
 After the series came to an end and discussion died down, I picked it up in late December 2016 on a whim.
 Even though I knew it would impact me deeply, I was still not prepared.
-Each episode found me sobbing and reduced to tears.
+Each episode found me reduced to tears.
 There was so much I could relate to in this series and watching it was an incredibly cathartic experience.
 If you haven’t watched it yet for whatever reason: do it.

 What I love most about the series is being able to see all of the characters have their own personal space to grow and develop.
 The main protagonist, Yuri, is no exception.
 From rediscovering himself and his passion to discovering love, Yuri’s entire journey is encompassed in “Yuri On ICE.”